Aniseto/NosoWalletCPP/README.md

 ## Build with CMake

-We are providing the `CMakeLists.txt` file to allow you to build this project with CMake
+We are providing the `CMakeLists.txt` file to allow you to build this project with CMake.

 ### Building under Linux

-In order to compile this project under Linux you'll need to have the above libraries installed in your system
+In order to compile this project under Linux you'll need to have the above libraries installed in your system.

 **For Ubuntu**